luciopaiva/witchcraft/technical-notes.md

 ## Version 3

 And then came Witchcraft v3.
-It was a complete rewrite of the extension logic having as excuse the fact that Chrome changed behavior at some point and started unloading extensions at its own will.
-Extensions that relied on caching data in memory would lose information and break - and that affected Witchcraft v2.
+It was a complete rewrite of the extension logic having as excuse the fact that Chrome had just recently changed behavior and started unloading extensions at its own will.
+Extensions that relied on caching data in memory would lose information and stop working - and that affected Witchcraft v2.

 The intention was to take the chance to upgrade the extension manifest to version 3, since version 2 was getting deprecated at the time.
-However, version 3 at that moment did not support loading arbitrary scripts for security reasons - which rendered it impractical to upgrade the manifest.
+However, for security reasons, version 3 did not support loading of arbitrary scripts - which rendered it impractical to upgrade the manifest.

-The new security policy forbids `eval()` and similar script evaluation methods, something that manifest v2 allows given that you specify `unsafe-eval` in the security policy property in `manifest.json`:
+The new security policy forbids `eval()` and similar script evaluation methods (like `Function()`), something that manifest v2 allows as long as you specify `unsafe-eval` in the security policy property in `manifest.json`:

     "content_security_policy": "script-src 'self' 'unsafe-eval'; object-src 'self'"

-I wonder if injecting the script via a `script` tag (like Witchcraft v2 did) would work to bypass the security policy in manifest v3, but I did not test that because I got rid of the content script in the new architecture.
+I tried running `Function()` in both the content script and the background script with manifest v3, but Chrome simply refuses it:

+    Error in event handler: EvalError: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: "script-src 'self' 'wasm-unsafe-eval' 'inline-speculation-rules' http://localhost:* http://127.0.0.1:*".

+And trying to add `unsafe-eval` to the security policy gives:

+    Error: 'content_security_policy.extension_pages': Insecure CSP value "'unsafe-eval'" in directive 'script-src'.

+So there is no way around it, because we cannot work around the fact that the script is loaded as text and needs to be converted to a Function, so it can be passed to `chrome.scripting.executeScript()` (to the parameter `func`).

+That's why Witchcraft version 3 will still be based on manifest v2.
+More on that on the "Upgrading to manifest v3" below.

+### Getting rid of the content script

+Witchcraft v3 gets rid of the content script and relies solely on the background script.
 The reason I deleted the content script was to make the implementation simpler.
 I'm not sure if it was not available at the time I first implemented Witchcraft, but the fact is that the API offers ways for the background script to be called whenever a navigation event happens; specifically, the event `chrome.webNavigation.onCommitted`.

+### Background script as a module

 I wrote the new background script as an ES6 module, but unfortunately manifest v2 does not accept modules.
 The workaround for that was to load the script via `background.html`, where we can load the script properly: